-To assist you compile your Scope 1 and Scope 2 emissions inventory you can calculate your direct (Scope 1) and electricity indirect (Scope 2) emissions by using the Clean Energy Regulator - About the NGER scheme, where there are links to the NGERS Calculator.
+To assist you compile your Scope 1 and Scope 2 emissions inventory you can calculate your direct (Scope 1) and electricity indirect (Scope 2) emissions by using the Clean Energy Regulator's National Greenhouse and Energy Reporting Scheme, where there are links to the NGERS Calculator.

 The calculator is a free online tool to assist corporations (including small business) to self assess whether or not they should apply for registration under the National Greenhouse and Energy Reporting (NGER) Act 2007.

 Note that use of the calculator is provided for information only.
 The NGERS Calculator does not require a password for access.
 Use of the NGERS Calculator is anonymous.
 Data entered during your session will not be retained when you exit the application.
 A PDF copy of your assessment can be saved at the end of your session.